-Both structured attorney fees and attorney fee deferred compensation programs, are tax efficient methods of addressing the individual financial needs of an attorney or business objectives of a law firm.
-We have several deferral tools on the shelf.
+Both structured attorney fees and attorney fee deferred compensation programs, are tax efficient methods of addressing the financial needs of an attorney or business objectives of a law firm.
+Structured attorney fees are also known as structured legal fees and attorney fee structures.
+We have several attorney fee deferral tools on the shelf.
 We're dedicated to ensuring that we take care of all of our clients, and that their settlement planning needs are met and exceeded.
 We offer high-quality settlement planning, financial planning and Sudden Money® transitional planning advice and personal client service.

 Why Structured Attorney Fees or Structured Legal Fees?

-- Structuring attorney fees or legal fees over several years, or even deferring them out further, may help attorney taxpayers avoid a higher marginal tax bracket, allowing the money saved (resulting from deferred current income taxes) to be invested at little to no risk with no initial or ongoing money management fees.
-The attorney receives a 1099 in the year in which structured attorney fee payments are received.
+- Structuring attorney fees or legal fees over several years, or even deferring them out further, may help attorney or law firm, taxpayers avoid a higher marginal tax bracket, allowing the money saved (resulting from deferred current income taxes) to be invested at little to no risk with no initial or ongoing money management fees.
+The attorney or law firm (In the case of an attorney fee structure where law firm is payee) receives a 1099 in the year in which structured attorney fee payments are received.

 - Provide a source of guaranteed income to the attorney or law firm to match up against future expenses.Structured attorney fees can be fully customized.
 You